Open House Weekend

-- A number of model railway layouts on display in Kidderminster Diesel Depot and The Engine House, Highley.
+- Up to 30 model railway layouts on display in Kidderminster Diesel Depot and The Engine House, Highley.

-- Visiting steam locomotives operating on The Coalyard Miniature Railway at Kidderminster.
+- Visiting South African Railway's 15F 'Roxane' operating on The Coalyard Miniature Railway at Kidderminster (additional charge applies).

 - Paddock Railway at Hampton Loade in steam on Sunday.

 - On-train Cream Tea Service